Golden Skills

 Communication: Students involved in the Youth Philanthropy Initiative met with representatives of their chosen charity so they could create a resource to inform others about the charity and the social issues it aims to address… and possibly win the charity £3000 in the process!

-Positivity
+Positivity and adapting

 Employers appreciate staff staying positive at work even when things get difficult.
 Generally staff will stay calm and cheerful when things go wrong.
 Great examples include helping others, admitting when something goes wrong and learning from your mistakes.
 Employers like people who are positive, upbeat and have a ‘can do’ attitude.